-If there is no double bonds along the alkyl chain, the fatty acid is saturated.
+If there are no double bonds along the alkyl chain, the fatty acid is saturated.
 This is because all of the carbon atoms have bonded to as many hydrogen atoms as possible.
 The alkyl chain is therefore saturated in hydrogen.
 The presence of a double bond makes a fatty acid unsaturated because it is possible for the alkyl chain to be bonded to more hydrogen atoms.

 Fats and Oils